-Well-prescribed and quality data collection is indispensable for developing state-of-the-art neural networks to perceive and understand the environment around an AD vehicle.
+Well-prescribed and quality data collection and anotation is indispensable for developing state-of-the-art neural networks to perceive and understand the environment around an AD vehicle.

-For this purpose, Almotive applies several types of automated and manual data collection and annotation methods to provide the sufficient quality and quantity of training and verification material for our high-performance, real-time operating neural networks.
+For this purpose, aiMotive applies an integrated, automated data collection, annotation, and generation pipeline, aiDataTM, to provide the sufficient quality and quantity of training and verification material for our high-performance, multi-sensor model-space neural networks.